ahngo/exploreGame/README.md

 # exploreGame

-Map-based game using pointers, classes and polymorphism.
+Map-based game using pointers, classes and polymorphism written in C++.
 Randomly generates map tiles, map names and events that require player input in the form of a letter.

 Sample text from game, note that the game requests a prompt whenever the console prints "Your choice: ".